PP4S 2026 – FAQ

 Email: PP4S@allsouls.org

-• A Teacher’s Resource Pack, which includes six R.E. lessons, a music lesson, songs to learn (with sheet music and videos), and an art challenge
+• A Teacher’s Resource Pack, which includes six R.E. lessons, a music lesson, songs to learn (with sheet music and videos), an art challenge and more.

-• A two hour after school INSET session in January 2024
+• A two hour after school INSET session in either October 2025 or January 2026

-• A one-hour workshop in your school led by trained musicians (optional)
+• A one-hour workshop in your school led by trained musicians (limited availability)

 • A ninety-minute ‘Big Sing’ at All Souls Church, London (optional)